Welcome to ClearView Baptist Church

 Any believers who are away from their home church may affiliate with ClearView for purposes of fellowship, spiritual guidance, care and leadership from the members and staff, and to participate with the ministries without changing their membership from their home church.
 The person under Watchcare may not vote or hold any office at ClearView.

 Section 4.
-Voting Rights of Members
+Voting Rights of Members and Eligibility for Elective Office

 Section 5.
 Termination of Membership